Alaska Fire Service - Upper Yukon Zone

 The Hess Creek Fire started June 21, 2019 by lightning moving through the area.
 It quickly spread through the dry black spruce.
-The Southern Idaho Type 3 Team took control of the fire on Tues.
-July 9.
-Objectives from the agency include:
+Total acreage as of July 30 was 189,369 acres.

 For current road conditions, go to the Alaska Department of Transportation & Public Facilities’ 511.alaska.gov website.